GSA/digitalgov.gov/content/posts/2017/08/2017-08-09-the-data-briefing-federal-government-pioneers-in-virtual-realityaugmented-reality-training.md

 topics:
   - design
   - ux
-  - Video
+  - video
   - audio-video
   - augmented-reality
   - video
-  - Video Production Pros community
+  - video-production-pros-community
   - virtual reality
-  - Virtual/Augmented Reality Community
+  - virtual-augmented-reality-community
 ---

 When I was in the private sector, around the year 2000, I worked for an information technology (IT) consulting company as a project manager and developer.
 On one project, I provided support for early mobile devices given to medical students.
 I worked in a small office around the corner from the cardio-respiratory simulator (CRS).